Ian Hislop

-Family and personal life
+Early life

 Hislop was born on 13 July 1960 in Mumbles, Swansea, to a Scottish father, David Hislop, from Ayrshire, and a Channel Islander mother born in Jersey, Helen Rosemarie Hislop (née Beddows), who left for Wales in her late teens.

 Hislop did not know his grandparents.
 His paternal grandfather, David Murdoch Hislop, died just before he was born.
 His maternal grandfather, William Beddows, was originally from Lancashire.

 When he was five months old, Hislop's family began to travel around the world because of his father's job as a civil engineer.
 During his infant years, Hislop lived in Nigeria, Kuwait, Saudi Arabia, and Hong Kong.
-While in Saudi Arabia, Hislop has said he potentially went to school with Osama Bin Laden.
+Hislop has said he possibly went to school with Osama bin Laden while in Saudi Arabia.
 When Hislop was 12 years old his father died; his mother died when he was 32.
 On his return to Britain he was educated at Ardingly College, an independent boarding school, where he became head boy, and began his satirical career directing and appearing in revues alongside Nick Newman.

-Hislop's and Newman's association continued when they attended Oxford University together; later they worked together at Private Eye and on a number of comedy scriptwriting jobs.
+Hislop's and Newman's association continued when they attended Oxford University together; later they worked together at Private Eye and on comedy scriptwriting jobs.
 Hislop applied to read philosophy, politics and economics at Oxford, but changed to English literature before arriving at Magdalen College.
 His Oxford tutors included Bernard O'Donoghue, John Fuller and David Norbrook.
 While at university, Hislop was actively involved in student journalism; he relaunched and edited the satirical magazine Passing Wind.
 He graduated with a 2:1 in 1981.

-Hislop is married to Victoria; they have two children, Emily and Will.
-They live in Sissinghurst in Kent.
-Hislop's wife has a career as an author, and in 2010 Hislop played a small role in the Greek television series The Island, which was based on his wife's bestselling novel.
-The series premiered on 11 October 2010 on Greece's Mega television channel.

-His son, Will Hislop, is an actor, writer and stand-up comedian.